• Skip to primary navigation

 Notes

 • Overmixed cornbread batter can result in a dry, chewy texture.
-As soon the batter is combined, leave it be.
+As soon as the batter is combined, leave it be.

 • For some added texture, fold ¼ cup whole corn kernels into the batter.